 - Tax deduction for foreigners in Norway

 Normally, it is recommended to apply for a tax deduction card after arrival in Norway.
-See registration with Norwegian authorities upon arrival.
+See how you get a tax card upon arrival.

 - Stays on Svalbard